Targeted Principal Components Regression: Numerical experiments

-We compare our method to classical PCR, PLS using the SIMPLS algorithm in the {\tt pls} package \citep{mevi:wehr:2007}, predictor envelopes using the {\tt Renvlp} package \citep{lee:su:2019}, and OLS.
-We use root mean squared error (RMSE) of estimating $\beta_*$ and out-of-sample prediction RMSE.
+We compare the proposed method (TPCR) to conventional principal components regression (PCR), partial least squares (PLS) using the SIMPLS algorithm in the {\tt pls} package \citep{Mevik.Wehrens2007}, predictor envelopes (XENV) using the {\tt Renvlp} package \citep{Lee.Su2019}, and ordinary least squares (OLS).
+The reported results focus on the root mean squared error (RMSE) for estimating $\beta_*$ and out-of-sample predictions.
 These are defined, respectively, for a generic estimate $\hat{\beta}$ and independent test set $(X_{new}, Y_{new}) \in \R{n \times p} \times \R{n \times r}$, as

+where $\Vert \cdot \Vert_F$ denotes the Frobenius norm.
+We consider results both for $k$ known and $k$ treated as unknown.
+In simulations where $k$ is treated as unknown, we select $k$ using BIC for the likelihood-based methods (TPCR, XENV) and the built-in leave-one-out cross-validation functionality in the {\tt pls} package for the moment-based methods (PCR, PLS).
+In simulations not reported here for brevity we selected $k$ using AIC in place of BIC and results were similar.
+Code for reproducing the results is available at \url{https://github.com/koekvall/tpcr-suppl/}.